amazingrando/sous-website/README.md

 - `yarn` (Install the theme dependencies)
 - `yarn develop` (Compile the theme and start the Storybook instance)
 - Create three pages filling out all fields
 - View the homepage and you should see two views.
-One showing cards using the "Parent" styles only.
-And one using a mix of parent/child styles. (specifically, the blue button)
+One showing cards using the "Core" styles only.
+And one using a mix of core/project styles. (specifically, the blue button)

 ## Additional Tooling